fruitsaladchan/init.lua/README.md

 # init.lua
-init.lua i use for vms/servers
+init.lua i like to use for vms/servers

-tried making as minimal/short as possible and fitting all into one file
+i tried making this as minimal/short as possible and fitting all into one lua file

 # plugins
 - lazy package manager